SAP Cloud Platform ABAP Environment, ©Copyright 2018 SAP AG. All rights reserved.ABAP Keyword Documentation → ABAP − Reference →

 ABAP RESTful Programming Model

-The ABAP RESTful Programming Model (ABAP RPM) is based on data modeling using ABAP CDS views.
+The ABAP RESTful Programming Model is based on data modeling using ABAP CDS views.
 The full RESTful programming model is the product of adding behavior modeling and behavior implementation concepts to the ABAP language.

 The use of database read artifacts generated by ABAP CDS is unaffected by this model and only service definitions are added for external publications.
 Writes implemented in ABAP have been given a new formal order, since the many conditions incurred by transactional consistency requirements mean they cannot simply be delegated to SQL commands.